 acf domain was triggered too early.
 This is usually an indicator for some code in the plugin or theme running too early.
 Translations should be loaded at the init action or later.
 Please see Debugging in WordPress for more information.
-(This message was added in version 6.7.0.) in /home/digitalark/public_html/marriage.digitalark.com/wp-includes/functions.php on line 6131premium-addons-for-elementor domain was triggered too early.
+(This message was added in version 6.7.0.) in /home/digitalark/public_html/marriage.digitalark.com/wp-includes/functions.php on line 6170premium-addons-for-elementor domain was triggered too early.
 This is usually an indicator for some code in the plugin or theme running too early.
 Translations should be loaded at the init action or later.
 Please see Debugging in WordPress for more information.
-(This message was added in version 6.7.0.) in /home/digitalark/public_html/marriage.digitalark.com/wp-includes/functions.php on line 6131
+(This message was added in version 6.7.0.) in /home/digitalark/public_html/marriage.digitalark.com/wp-includes/functions.php on line 6170My husband has narcissistic personality traits and has been told by a pastor that he is actually on the disorder side of the spectrum.
+I am working with multiple elders and my adult children to set up an intervention.
+We have been married 32+ years and he is poised to walk away rather than have a family meeting to talk things through.
+Things have gotten exponentially worse the last 6 months because he started totally secluding himself.

 Why do we call it covert abuse?
 Because it’s subtle.
 And it usually happens behind closed doors.
 The perpetrator is often a well-liked and respected leader in the community who presents one persona in public and a very different one in private.
 Covert abuse doesn’t leave visible bruises or marks, so this form of violence often goes undetected, even by friends and family members who are close to the victim.